Child development at 6-8 years: what’s happening

 - Build your child’s self-esteem and self-confidence by recognising his strengths and positive qualities.
 Sometimes children’s self-esteem goes down in the primary school years as they become more self-critical and compare themselves with others.

-- Teach your child that it’s OK to make mistakes.
-Let your child see you trying new things and making mistakes.
+- Let your child see you trying new things and making mistakes.
 This helps her understand that learning and improving are all about making mistakes, but the key thing is to never give up.

 - Give your child opportunities to explore and learn, inside and outside.
 Inside he can experiment with things like cups, thermometers, magnifying glasses and jars for storing things.
 Outside you could explore your local park or nature reserve together.